HBehery/heygen_sim/README.md

 ## Usage

-### Only Importing the Client Library
+### Importing and Testing the Client Library (with npm as your package manager)

-1. Download the `client.js` file from the repository.
+1. Download the `client_lib` folder from the repository.
+This is the packaged client library which you may import and test locally.
-2. Import the `client.js` file into any JavaScript project in order to utilize the client library functions.
-Ensure that the `node-fetch` is installed (`npm install node-fetch`)
+2. Navigate to your desired JavaScript project and run `npm install --save <client_lib directory>` in the terminal.
+This will install `"client-library"` as a package into your project, which you may import the `fetchStatus()` and `resetStatus()` functions from.
+3. In order to spin up a test server and run integration tests on the client library's functions (using Jest), navigate to the root of the `client_lib` folder and run `npm test` in the terminal.

 Note: To allow for customers to make requests to any API through the client library, it uses relative links for its requests to the server.
 As a result, defining an environment variable or proxy link in your codebase to redirect outgoing requests to a different API can be done.

 ### Running the Server and React Implementation

-1. Clone the git repository into your desired IDE via `git clone {url}` and start the server by running `server.py`.
+1. Clone the git repository into your desired IDE via `git clone {url}` and start the server by running `/server/server.py`.
 Ensure that the Python `flask` library is installed before running the server (such as by installing it through pip: `Python pip install flask`).
-2. Run `npm install` to acquire all project dependencies.
+2. Navigate to the `client` project directory
-3. Run `npm start` to host the implementation locally.
+3. Run `npm install` to acquire all project dependencies and `npm start` afterwards to compile the implementation locally.
-4. Run `npm test` to initiate the server and client library integration tests.
-5. Clone the git repository into your desired IDE via `git clone {url}` and start the server by running `server.py`.
-Ensure that the Python `flask` library is installed before running the server (such as by installing it through pip: `Python pip install flask`).
-6. Run `npm install` to acquire all project dependencies.
-7. Run `npm start` to host the implementation locally.
-8. Run `npm test` to initiate the server and client library integration tests.
+5. Running `npm test` in this directory will also spin up the server run the client library integration tests.

 ## Example